microsoft/Phi-3CookBook/md/05.Evaluation/AzureAIStudio.md

 ## Viewing Results

 After running the evaluation, log, view, and analyze detailed evaluation metrics in Azure AI Studio.
 Gain insights into your application’s capabilities and limitations.

-Remember that Azure AI Studio is currently in public preview, so use it for experimentation and development purposes.
+**Note** Azure AI Studio is currently in public preview, so use it for experimentation and development purposes.
 For production workloads, consider other options.
 Explore the official [AI Studio documentation](https://learn.microsoft.com/azure/ai-studio/) for more details and step-by-step instructions.